CEN3031-Essie/Essie/README.md

 $ npm install
 ```
 This command does a few things:
-* First it will install the dependencies needed for the application to run.
+* First, it will install the dependencies needed for the application to run.
 * If you're running in a development environment, it will then also install development dependencies needed for testing and running your application.
 * Finally, when the install process is over, npm will initiate a bower install command to install all the front-end modules needed for the application